Iceland Explorer

 Itinerary

-We start in Reykjavik, the most northerly city in the world and gateway to the wider wonders of Iceland.
+Start in Reykjavik, gateway to the wider wonders of Iceland.
 Depending on when you land, you may have time to visit the Blue Lagoon.
-Alternatively, there’s plenty to explore in town, including the striking modern architecture of the Harpa concert hall and Hallgrímskirkja church.
-We gather in the evening at the hotel for a welcome briefing, which is normally at 6.
-30pm.
-After, our groups typically go out for dinner together.
+Alternatively, explore the city, including the striking modern architecture of the Harpa concert hall and Hallgrímskirkja church.
+Our welcome briefing takes place tomorrow morning, when we meet out tour leader for the first time.
+Stay: Hótel Klettur (or similar).

-Today we drive inland to Thingvellir, where the world's first democratic parliament took place – the area became the first Icelandic national park in 1928 and a Unesco World Heritage site in 2004.
-Sitting right on top of a major fault line, it is the best place in Iceland to see the continental drift – the movement of the Eurasian and North American tectonic plates.
-Here they are pulling the earth apart as they inch away from each other, causing the land between to subside.
-Not surprisingly, the area abounds with waterfalls, immense fissures and the largest lake in the country.
-We then carry on to see the world-renowned geysers.
-The most reliable eruption comes every five to 10 minutes from the 98ft (30m) Strokkur geyser.
-To round off the day, we drive a short distance to Gullfoss, a huge waterfall in a 230ft (70m) deep canyon forged by the Hvita River (White River) (B).
+After our welcome briefing at 8.
+30am, in which we meet the tour leader and discuss the adventures ahead, we drive (45 minutes) inland to Thingvellir, where the world's first democratic parliament took place.
+Sitting on a major fault line, it is the best place in Iceland to see the continental drift – the movement of the Eurasian and North American tectonic plates.
+Here, they are pulling the earth apart as they inch away from each other, causing the land between to subside.

-We continue further east to Vik, the southernmost town in Iceland and a great place to see the Reynisdrangar sea stacks.
-If time and conditions allow, we will see the Reynisdrangar sea stacks at closer proximity from Reynisfjara black beach.
-Then we travel further across the Mýrdalssandur and Skeiðarársandur flood plains.
+We continue (25 minutes) further east to Vik, the southernmost town in Iceland and a great place to see the Reynisdrangar sea stacks.
+If time and conditions allow, we see them at closer proximity from Reynisfjara black beach.
+Then travel further across the Mýrdalssandur and Skeiðarársandur flood plains.
 Both were formed by countless floods created by volcanic eruptions.
-We head for Vatnajökull National Park, home to the largest ice cap in Europe (also called Vatnajökull) and then on to Jökulsárlón glacier lagoon, where thousands of icebergs are separating from the largest glacier in the country and floating in the pale green sea-level lagoon.
+We head for Vatnajökull National Park, home to the largest ice cap in Europe (also called Vatnajökull), and then to Jökulsárlón glacier lagoon (a three-hour drive from Vik), where thousands of icebergs are separating from the largest glacier in the country and floating in the pale green sea-level lagoon.

-We take a walk beside the waters for excellent views.
-If conditions allow, we can head to the black-sand beach where chunks of ice are washed onto the shore by the sea, creating some wonderful shapes and formations.
-We then continue further east, with the steep mountains of Vatnajökull on one side and the exposed south coast on the other, to our accommodation (B).
+Take a one-hour walk beside the waters for excellent views.
+If conditions allow, head to the black-sand beach where ice chunks are washed onto the shore by the sea, creating wonderful shapes and formations.
+We then continue (20 minutes) further east, with the steep mountains of Vatnajökull on one side and the exposed south coast on the other, to our accommodation.
+Stay: Guesthouse Gerði (or similar) (B).

-Today is a day of scenic driving with several stops as we travel through fjord country.
+Today is a day of scenic driving (5hr 20min in total) with several stops as we travel through fjord country.
 This stunning mountain region has been sculpted as much by glaciers as volcanic activity.
-The road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hay fields.
-The birdlife is rich and in late summer, thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan Fjord).
-We continue to the town of Egilsstadir (B).
+The road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hayfields.
+The birdlife is rich and, in late summer, thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan Fjord).
+We continue to the town of Egilsstadir.
+Stay: Hótel Valaskjálf or Hótel Hallormsstaður (or similar) (B).

-We leave Akureyri and drive around the Troll Peninsula via traditional fishing villages.
-We stop at the magnificent outdoor swimming pool at the village of Hofsos, with time for an optional quick dip (not included).
+Leave Akureyri and drive around the Troll Peninsula via traditional fishing villages.
+After 2hr 10m, we stop at the magnificent outdoor swimming pool in the village of Hofsos, with 1hr 30min for an optional quick dip (not included).
 This remote geothermal swimming pool has some of the best views over Skagafjördur bay.
-A little further south, we arrive in the Víðidalur valley and make a short stop at beautiful waterfalls in Kolugljúfur canyon, named after a giantess said to have once lived in the area.
-From Kolugljúfur, we head to our nearby hotel (B).
+After driving (35 minutes) to the town of Sauðárkrókur for lunch, we transfer (1hr 30min) a little further south to the Víðidalur valley and enjoy a 45-minute stop at beautiful waterfalls in Kolugljúfur canyon, named after a giantess said to have once lived in the area.
+From Kolugljúfur, we head (25 minutes) to our hotel.
+Stay: Hótel Laugarbakki (or similar) (B).

-The exposed coast of the of Snæfellsnes Peninsula is the goal for today, and this area has recently been designated a national park.
-We visit the old church at Budir, one of the most picturesque in the country; the sea cliffs at Arnarstapi, swarming with birds; the rocks of Djúpalónssandur; and old shipwrecks in black basaltic sand.
-Our guide will tell us about the old cod-fishing methods, while towering above us is the Snæfellsjökull volcano.
-Some of the best fisheries are on the peninsula and whales can often be seen from shore on calm days.
-Finally, we return to our hotel in Reykjavik (B).
+The exposed coast of the Snæfellsnes Peninsula is the goal for today, and this area has recently been designated a national park.
+We first drive (15 minutes) to the old church at Budir, one of the most picturesque in the country.
+Then, we transfer (20 minutes) to the sea cliffs at Arnarstapi, which swarms with birds, before heading (20 minutes) to the rocks of Djúpalónssandur and old shipwrecks in black basaltic sand.

 Our trip ends in Reykjavik after breakfast.
-You can catch a Flybus transfer to the airport to catch your return flight.
+You can catch a Flybus transfer to the airport for your return flight.
 Alternatively, if you'd like a bit longer to explore this invigorating city, speak to your sales representative about extending your stay (B).

 Trip Inclusions

-• Admire the dramatic scenery of the Snæfellsnes Peninsula
+• Explore the dramatic scenery of the Snæfellsnes Peninsula

 • Choose between 24-hour sunlight in summer or the possibility of seeing the Northern Lights in winter